AmySouls/DS3RuntimeScripting/README.md

 # DS3RuntimeScripting
-DS3RuntimeScripting is a DLL you can compile for easy creation of mods for DARK SOULS III that interact with the game at runtime.
+DS3RuntimeScripting is a DLL you can compile for easy creation of mods for DARK SOULS III that runs code on the game's main thread and interacts with the game and it's objects at runtime.
 ```cpp
 static bool attach()
 {